TungAnhAnalyst/SaleAnalysis/README.md

 # PortfolioProject.Python
-An exploratory project using Python
+A Data Cleaning and Exploratory Analysis project using Python